syeopite/priviblur/README.md

-# Privblur
+# Priviblur
 A privacy-focused frontend to Tumblr with a touch of modern design

 ![Example output](./screenshots/example.png)

-Privblur is a proxy.
+Priviblur is a proxy.
 It makes requests to Tumblr in lieu of you allowing you browse without being tracked.

 It has no account requirement either.
 Allowing you to view your favorite blogs without ever needing to login.